About Eargo Plus

 Unlike many traditional models that feature behind-the-ear microphones, though, these patented, class 1 medical devices fit into the ear canal and amplify sound within your range of sight, just like your natural hearing.

-Important note: Despite this, the company emphasizes that Eargo Plus devices will not restore normal hearing, and are only intended for those experiencing mild to moderate hearing loss.
+Important note: Despite this, the company emphasizes that Eargo Plus devices will not restore normal hearing, and are only intended for those experiencing mild to moderate high-frequency hearing loss.

 Shown here are Eargo Plus’ patented and removable Flexi-Fibers, which are said to maximize comfort, air flow, and sound quality.
 Image credit: Eargo, Inc.

-In addition, each Eargo Plus unit features four sound profiles (or SPs); low, medium, high, and max, which are designed to work for the majority of people with mild to moderate hearing loss.
+In addition, each Eargo Plus unit features four sound profiles (or SPs); low, medium, high, and max, which are designed to work for the majority of people with mild to moderate hearing high-frequency loss.

 They also feature an acoustic switch, which allows you to change the volume and sound profiles by holding your hand flat with your fingers together, and then gently and rapidly double-tapping your ear.
 Once this occurs, you’ll hear the number of beeps correspond to the current sound profile.